carlo-colombo/CashSplitter/README.md

   participant selection for splitting
 - **Expenses Display**: View all group expenses in a formatted table showing description, date, amount, payers, and participants for each expense
+- **Balance Calculations**: Automatic calculation and display of outstanding debts and owed amounts for each participant, showing who owes money and who is owed money with precise balance tracking
+- **Participants Display**: View all group participants with their current balance status in an organized table (desktop) and card layout (mobile)
 - **Local Persistence**: All data is saved to browser local storage—no server required
 - **Group Overview**: View a list of your groups and access their details